Cybersecurity is important, without a doubt.

-Working towards a better security system can feel like a huge task.
+Working toward better security can feel like a huge task.
 All the “what if?” fears of price tags, training hours, new system adoption – it can seem daunting.

-As a matter of fact, that is why we see solid businesses operating without much in the way of a protection plan.
+It’s these reasons why we see successful businesses operating without much in the way of a protection plan.
+However, breaches can be costly to both your budget and your reputation.

 There is good news, though: Getting started doesn’t have to be complicated.